brentoboy/git-tutorial/README.md

 Git is a **version control system**.
 It was initially written by Linus Travalds (the original author of Linux) and first released in 2005.

-Accoring to wikipedia, The 2015 Stack Overflow developer survey reported that 69.3% of developers use git.
+According to Wikipedia, The 2015 Stack Overflow developer survey reported that 69.3% of developers use git.

 ## Installing git